 De-recognition

-An item of property, plant and equipment and any significant part initially recognised is derecognised upon disposal or when no future economic benefits are expected from its use or disposal.
-Any gain or
+An item of property, plant and equipment and any significant part initially recognised is derecognised upon disposal or

-loss arising on de-recognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in the income statement when the asset is disposed.
+when no future economic benefits are expected from its use or disposal.
+Any gain or loss arising on de-recognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in the income statement when the asset is disposed.

-2.7.
-Intangible Assets
+2.7 Intangible Assets

 An Intangible asset is recognized when it is probable that the expected future economic benefits that are attributable to the asset will flow to the Company; and the cost of the asset can be measured reliably.

-Intangible assets acquired separately are measured on initial recognition at cost.
+Intangible assets are acquired separately are measured on initial recognition at cost.
 Following initial recognition, intangible assets are carried at cost less any accumulated amortization and accumulated impairment losses.

-The cost of an intangible asset comprises of its purchase price, including import duties and nonrefundable purchase taxes, after deducting trade discounts and rebates; and any directly attributable cost of preparing the asset for its intended use.
+The cost of an intangible asset comprises of its purchase price, including import duties and non-refundable purchase taxes, after deducting trade discounts and rebates; and any directly attributable cost of preparing the asset for its intended use.

 Gains or losses arising from derecognition of an intangible asset are measured as the difference between the net disposal proceeds and the carrying amount of the asset and are recognized in the statement of profit or loss when the asset is derecognized.

-2.8.
-Depreciation and Amortization
+2.8 Depreciation and Amortization

 The management has estimated the following useful lives of assets: